inscious/jsMilestone1/README.md

 # Milestone Project 1
  **Tic-Tac-Toe**

-This simple and clean UI design is inspired by Apple, just a tad bit more color.
+This simple and clean UI design is inspired by Apple's own UI, with a bit of cotton candy.
+This game is only for 2 players who will click or tap on desired tiles.
+Game automatically updates grid to display each player's moves.
+Automatically validates through possible solutions.
+Game is able to be reset with one click.was not able to properly display player's scores.